AMReX-Astro/AmrDeriveSpectrum/README.md

 ## Running

-The following example uses AmrDeriveSpectrum to calculate the kinetic energy spectrum from a MAESTRO plotfile:
+The following example uses AmrDeriveSpectrum to calculate the kinetic energy spectrum from a MAESTRO plotfile.

+AmrDeriveSpectrum will store the calculated spectra in text files with the `.dat` extension inside each plotfile it processes.

+To get the kinetic energy power spectrum we combine the power spectra for (x,y,z) velocity components as follows:

 ```
 $ ./AmrDeriveSpectrum3d.gnu.MPI.ex input_spectrum3d
+$ cd [plotfile]
 $ paste -d ' ' x_vel_spectrum_dw.dat y_vel_spectrum_dw.dat z_vel_spectrum_dw.dat > all_spectrum.dat
 $ python spectra.py
 ```